ashishshuklabs/weather-widget/Readme.md

 Title, weather detail truncation on longer text.
 Adjust Form and Card sizes responsively.
 Add a little bit animation on radio button checked state.
 API call error handling could be improved.
-Temperature conversion between degree Celsius and Fahrenheit from Kelvin (currently just changing C and F while maintaining styling).
+Temperature conversion between degree Celsius and Fahrenheit from Kelvin (currently just changing C and F while keeping the same styling and default value).

 ### Assumptions
 Wind on/off radio buttons show/hide wind stats (on by default) on the weather card.